ABOUT THE DESIGNER

 All transit days are business days (Monday-Friday, excluding US holidays).

 You asked, we answered!
 So many of you have sent us emails or left comments on our social media platforms requesting our intimates to be shipped to you directly.
 We are so excited to now have you try us on for size and share the loving message of Curvy Couture, wherever you are!
+Please note international customers are responsible for paying any customs or importation taxes that their governments may apply.

 For questions or assistance, contact us at customer service or call +001-213626-6800, Mon. - Fri.
 8am to 4pm PST (international calling charges may apply).